pulumi/diy-idp/README.md

 ### Deployment via Pulumi

 - Head over to the `deploy` folder.
-- The Pulumi program is designed to run in `AWS` and uses `ECS` to deploy the application.
-The program is written in `Typescript` and uses the several different Pulumi packages to create the necessary resources.
+- The Pulumi program is designed to run on `AWS` and uses `ECS` to deploy the application.
+The program is written in `TypeScript` and uses several different Pulumi packages to create the necessary resources.
     - Create in your Pulumi Cloud console under your organization a new environment called `pulumi-idp/deploy` to store all the environment variables and secrets.
       ```yaml
       values:
         pulumiConfig: